Hodanaliiii/Stroke-prediction-ML-project/README.md

 We obtained our dataset for the machine learning project from Kaggle and it’s called “ Stroke prediction” [3].
 We have 5110 data points and each data point corresponds to an individual or patient used for stroke prediction.
 In our dataset there are 9 columns each containing specific information about a person.
-We have 8 features in our dataset, which are Body Mass Index (BMI), smoking status, gender, age, hypertension, heart disease, work type, residence type and average glucose level.
-Heart disease and hypertension are binomial features and smoking status, work type, residence type and gender are categorical features.
+We have 8 features and one target variable in our dataset, which are Body Mass Index (BMI), smoking status, gender, age, hypertension, heart disease, work type, residence type and average glucose level.
+Heart disease and hypertension are binary features and smoking status, work type, residence type and gender are categorical features.
 Age is a numerical feature and in our data set every individual's age is represented with a specific number.
 Our target variable is Stroke, thus our label is whether stroke occurs or not.
 Stroke occurrence can be described with the numbers 0 or 1, since our label is binary.
 If the number 0 occurs, it means that the person